Head of Discipline - Physics

 |Fax||+61 3 6226 2410|

-I am an Associate Professor in Physics and Radio astronomy.
+I am an Associate Professor in Physics and Radio astronomy and Head of Discipline for Physics.
 My major areas of research are in the formation of massive stars, in particular through the study of methanol masers and other molecular maser species.
 I am also involved in research in AGN (active galactic nuclei) through very long baseline interferometry, flux density monitoring and circumnuclear water maser studies.

 I am involved in teaching at all levels of the physics major.
 I am the first year coordinator for physics and teach the dynamics/mechanics and special relativity sections of KYA101.
-I take the lecture/theory component of KIT212 Games Physics (not offered in 2013).
+I take the lecture/theory component of KIT212 Games Physics.
 I teach the second year thermodynamics components of KYA212.
 I also teach the third year advanced electromagnetism unit KYA320 and some of the atomic and nuclear physics unit KYA323.
 Additional learning resources for all of these courses are available via MyLO.

 I currently supervise 3 PhD students with astrophysics related projects in star formation.